pokt-network/pocket-core/doc/specs/application-auth-token.md

 ## AAT Generation

-When generating a new AAT, the owner of the `Application` private key has two options:
+When generating a new AAT, the owner of the `Application` private key can choose which `Client` public key is used to sign Relays.
+More explicitly, this can be decomposed into two options:

-1. Use the same public key for signing the AAT and the relay requests
+1. **Sovereign Application** - Use the same public key for signing the AAT and the relay requests
-2. Use a different public key for signing the AAT and the relay requests
+2. **Gateway** - Use a different public key for signing the AAT and the relay requests

 ### 1. Application === Client (Gateway)